corda/corda-docs/content/en/docs/corda-os/4.6/writing-a-cordapp.md

 ## Modules

 The source code for a CorDapp is divided into one or more modules, each of which will be compiled into a separate JAR.
 Together, these JARs represent a single CorDapp.
-Typically, a Cordapp contains all the classes required for it to be used standalone.
-However, some Cordapps are only libraries for other Cordapps and cannot be run standalone.
+Typically, a CorDapp contains all the classes required for it to be used standalone.
+However, some CorDapps are only libraries for other CorDapps and cannot be run standalone.

 A common pattern is to have:

-* One module containing only the CorDapp’s contracts and/or states, as well as any required dependencies
+* One module containing only the CorDapp’s contracts and/or states, as well as any required dependencies.
-* A second module containing the remaining classes that depend on these contracts and/or states
+* A second module containing the remaining classes that depend on these contracts and/or states.

 This is because each time a contract is used in a transaction, the entire JAR containing the contract’s definition is attached to the transaction.
 This is to ensure that the exact same contract and state definitions are used when